Intro 837-2022: The Secure Jobs Act

 How can this be enforced, with the NYC Department of Consumer and Worker Protection so strapped for resources?

 If this bill passes, it is important that DCWP receive the resources it needs to properly enforce it.
 DCWP has already demonstrated success in enforcing “just cause” protections for fast food workers, recently winning reinstatement for a Starbucks worker who was unjustly fired for union organizing.
-In addition to filing a claim with DCWP, workers have other paths to enforcement.
-A worker who has been unjustly fired may bring a private lawsuit in court suing the company directly.
+In addition to filing a claim with DCWP, workers have three other paths to enforcement.
+A worker who has been unjustly fired may bring a private lawsuit in court by suing the company directly.
 The worker may also choose to go to an arbitrator instead of resorting to the courts.
 And finally, a fired worker (or the Comptroller’s Bureau of Labor Law) may sue on behalf of the government and collect a portion of the civil penalties.